ansible/ansible/docs/docsite/rst/become.rst

 Since Ansible 2.3, ``become`` can be used on Windows hosts through the ``runas`` method.
-Become on Windows uses the same inventory setup and invocation arguments as ``become`` on a non-Windows host, so the setup and variables names are the same as what is defined in this document.
+Become on Windows uses the same inventory setup and invocation arguments as ``become`` on a non-Windows host, so the setup and variable names are the same as what is defined in this document.

 While ``become`` can be used to assume the identity of another user, there are other uses for it with Windows hosts.
 One important use is to bypass some of the